bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 }
 ```

-The standard pattern for defining plugins is to export a `MyCrateNamePlugin` struct that implements the `Into<Plugin>` trait.
+The standard pattern for defining plugins is to export a `MyCrateNamePlugin` struct that implements the `Plugin` trait.
-In the `into()` method for that trait, create and return a new `Plugin` struct.

 ```rust
 struct CombatPlugin;